Before you leave for your vacation, prepare for the inevitable vacation woes.

 The day has finally arrived!
 You’re on your way to your vacation destination!
 Then (ominous music) something happens!
-Ker-pow your tire blows out!
+Ker-pow, your tire blows out!
 Your flight gets delayed and you miss your connecting flight!
 Your hotel room isn’t as advertised: lumpy mattresses, poor water pressure or worse yet bugs!!!
-Someone has a stomachache or starts to run a fever.
+Someone has a stomachache or runs a fever.
 You need to take your child to an urgent care center, because that seed that wafted into his eye scratched his cornea.

-As wonderful as vacations are, there are NO PERFECT VACATIONS!
+As wonderful as vacations are, there is NO PERFECT VACATION!
+Things will go wrong.
 Routines get upset and our sleep and eating habits change.
-Maybe we aren’t used to spending SO much time together in such a little space.
-Energy levels and interests often do not sync up for everyone.
+Maybe we aren’t used to spending so much time together in such a little space.
+Energy levels and interests rarely sync up for everyone.
 There’s the traveler that can get up at dawn and go till dark and then there’s those of us that have to be choosy about what we spend our limited energy on.
 We cannot do everything as much as we want to.
 Our bodies just don’t cooperate and this can lead to frustration and feeling guilty, because we feel like we’re “slowing everyone else down.”

-Just as with our regular days, we need to choose wisely.
+Just as with our regular days, we need to choose our activities wisely and prepare for the unexpected.
 Are we going to focus on the negative events that happen and our negative feelings or are we going to make the most of the situation and focus on the good and fun events?
-In my experience, when I focus only on what is going wrong my mood and attitude rapidly go downhill and I enjoy nothing.
+In my experience, when I focus only on what is going wrong, my mood and attitude rapidly go downhill and I enjoy nothing.
 When I remember to keep things in perspective and focus on what is good in a situation, I can find experiences to enjoy even though everything is not perfect.